JuliaLang/Juleps/GcExtensions.md

 e.g. with: `jl_gc_internal_obj_base_ptr(jl_typeof(obj)) != NULL` (see
 below for the semantics of this function).

-To determine whether a pointer points to an internal object, programmers can use the following functions:
+To determine whether a pointer points to an internal object, the following functions may be used:

 ```
 jl_value_t *jl_gc_internal_obj_base_ptr(void *p);